eraybasar/pesdk-docs/_features/stickers.md

 ---
 layout: features/content
 title: Stickers # title as shown in the menu and
+description: The PhotoEditor SDK ships with a preset sticker library containing emoticons and shapes.
+Learn how to add custom sticker packages to the library.
 order: 5
 menuitem: Stickers
 tags: &tags # tags that are necessary